 1. The icatalogue includes titles of journals as well as articles in journals that are accessible to UKZN staff and students.
-Use the advanced search option.
-(If an article is not accessible to UKZN you can request a copy electronically via the Share facility on icatalogue.
+Use the advanced search option if you want to limit your search to journals.
+(If an article is not accessible to UKZN you can request a copy electronically via the interlibrary loan facility on icatalogue.
 It is better to check with a subject librarian first in case there is a technical problem or the article is accessible via another means.)

 2. Search an academic database by topic, author or journal title.
-Click on the Databases tab at the top of this page for more information and a list of databases, OR, from the toolbar on the UKZN Library homepage, under Electronic Resources, select Databases A-Z, or click on the Databases option in World Cat Local and choose the required option.
+From the toolbar on the UKZN Library homepage, under Resources, select Databases A-Z.

-3. Search the e-journals collection of the Library for a particular journal and / or article where details are known.
+3. Search the journals collection of the Library for a particular journal and / or article where details are known.